 Agricultural diffuse pollution is the primary source of nitrate in Scotland32.
 The EU Nitrates Directive33 introduced the requirement to designate Nitrate Vulnerable Zones (NVZs) where concentrations of nitrate in water exceed or are likely to exceed specific levels.
-The directive also requires an Action Programme to be developed for each NVZ to reduce nitrate pollution.34 The risk impacts of NVZs largely occur in groundwater.
+The directive also requires an Action Programme to be developed for each NVZ to reduce nitrate pollution.34 NVZs largely occur in groundwater.
 There are currently five NVZs in Scotland.